Skip to content

 These standards are not applicable to proprietary vendor ecosystems.
 None of this will make sense for a low-code tool like Power Automate, for example.
 But, depending on usage, some of this could be applicable to a programmable platform like Salesforce.
 Developers SHOULD consider what standards, if any, are applicable to vendor & SaaS products.

 These MAY have different coding standards.
-For example: web applications will always need to be WCAG 2.1 AA compliant, but this standard is not applicable to a library.
+For example: web applications will always need to be WCAG 2.1 AA compliant, but this standard is not applicable to a data integration.

 These are shared standards for all developers at Northwestern.
 Other units may be using the same technologies differently.
 In these cases, differences should be discussed among users and a consensus formed.
 There may be a “right” answer that groups can agree on, or there may be multiple “right” answers that the standard can provide guidance for selecting.